blaenk/site/content/notes/scala.md

 }
 ```

+Since an `object` is a "stable path", its members can be imported with the `import` statement.

 When a singleton object is named after an existing class, it is referred to as the class' _companion object_ [^companion_ruby].
 They must both be defined in the same source file.
 They can access each other's private members.

 [^companion_ruby]: Reminds me of Ruby's 'EigenClasses', but I'm not quite sure yet if it's indeed similar, or if companion objects truly are just a separation for specifying class-wide values/methods.